Our Projects

 Barrack Point Potash Terminal Facility Condition Assessment

-Harbourside was engaged by the Port of Saint John to assess the Barrack Point Potash Terminal Facility’s infrastructure at the Port in Saint John, New Brunswick.
-The purpose of this investigation was to evaluate the condition of the structures throughout the facility and estimate their remaining service life.
+Harbourside was engaged by the Port of Saint John to assess the Barrack Point Potash Terminal Facility’s infrastructure in Saint John, New Brunswick.
+This investigation was to evaluate the condition of the structures throughout the facility, to estimate their remaining service life, and to recommend maintenance or rehabilitation work to extend the service life of the facility.
+After the condition assessment, Harbourside developed a conceptual 25-year Maintenance Plan to extend the service life of the facility to 2048.

 Halifax Harbour Bridges : Annual Inspections